Originally Posted: June 13, 2024

 - 4.00 miles: Cross Otter Creek by rock-hopping.
 This creek can be identified by a 6-foot-diameter culvert that is partially exposed in the streambed.

 - 4.05 miles: Arrive at a marked turnoff to Otter Falls.
-Turn left here and ascend a footpath through dense forest.
+Turn left here and ascend a new (as of 2025) well-graded trail that switchbacks up through dense forest.

 - 4.10 miles: Arrive at Lipsy Lake.
 Walk around the right-hand shoreline to the base of the large slab.